samanthaahn/homework-1/README.md

 # homework-1

-Horiseon - The go to company to get you where you want to be!

 ## Description

 My motivation steamed from my desire to learn and solidify my understanding of HTML and CSS.
 With these two languages, I hoped to build a useable website.